linuxdeepin/deepin-manual/manual-assets/professional/deepin-contacts/en_US/index.md

 Once **Contacts** is run, the interface **Union ID Sign in** pops up automatically.
 If you don't have a Union ID account, you can sign up for one as follows.

-1. Click hyper link **Sign up**, the default browser of the operation system is called successfully and a signing-up page is opened.
+1. Click hyper link **Register here**, the default browser of the operation system is called successfully and a signing-up page is opened.
 2. Input information to sign up for an account accordingly as required.
-3. After signing up is completed, you can return to the interface of Union ID Sign in to sign in your account.
+3. After signing up is completed, you can return to the interface of **Union ID Sign in** to sign in your account.

-#### Forgot Password？
+#### Forget Password？

 Once **Contacts** is run, the interface **Union ID Sign in** pops up automatically.
 If you have forgotten password, you can get it back as follows.

-1. Click hyper link **Forgot password?** , the default browser of the operation system is called successfully and you can reset your password.
+1. Click hyper link **Forget password?** , the default browser of the operation system is called successfully and you can reset your password.
 2. After password is reset, you can return to the interface of Union ID Sign in to sign in your account.